dimaip/dimaip.github.io/_posts/2016-03-13-neos-react-redux-rewrite.md

 ### Side-effects

-<aside class="Aside" markdown="1">Redux architecture mainly focuses on the client state and does not consider effects, such as asynchronous requests to the server.
+<aside class="Callout Info" markdown="1">Redux architecture mainly focuses on the client state and does not consider effects, such as asynchronous requests to the server.
 There is no consensus on the best practices here, but for our case we chose redux-saga library.
 It uses generators and looks really fancy at first sight, but we found most freedom in using it.
 Basically it watches for one of your actions to happen and then executes some code, which may be asynchronous and as effect trigger other actions.
 </aside>

 We have a fancy new server API to describe the desired actions we want to perform on the server.
 Any action we want to take is encoded as a change object, e.g. `Create`, `Move`, `Property` and so on.
 For our task of creating nodes, we need to choose between actions `Create`, `CreateAfter` and `CreateBefore` actions based on `mode` state.
 After we construct correct change object, we need to send it as a parameter to `Changes.add` action creator, and it would be transparently picked up by the changes saga and sent to the correct API endpoint on the server.
 On success saga fires a `FINISH` action, on failure `FAIL`.